PNAA's Aerospace Industry

 PNAA's Chairman's Award

-2022 Winner Dean Cameron
+2022 Winner Moss Adams

 PNAA’s Chairman’s Award is presented to the individual, company or organization that has in PNAA’s discretion, made the greatest contribution through innovation or growth, thus raising the industry standard of the Aerospace Industry in the Pacific Northwest.